 Typologies - Introduction

 Typologies work is the study of methods, techniques and trends of money laundering and terrorist financing.
 The APG undertakes detailed and relevant typologies research to better understand the money laundering and terrorist financing environment in the Asia/Pacific region.
-Findings provide decision makers and operational experts with up-to-date empirical information in order that they may target policies and strategies to combat these threats.
+Findings provide decision makers and operational experts with up-to-date empirical information in order that they may develop policies and strategies to combat these threats.

 The following examples taken from APG research provide a few key money laundering and terrorist financing methods, techniques, schemes and instruments: